 Along with a solid running program that prevents overtraining, there are several essential exercises that a fitness professional must include in a recreational runners program to keep them running injury-free.

 It was great to share what I know with other fitness professionals.

-If you did attend one of my sessions, remember the special link you have to go to in order to get a copy of my presentations.
+If you did attend one of my sessions, remember the unique link you have to go to to get a copy of my presentations.

 Feedback from those that have attended has been overwhelming:

 Jenny even asked for a photo with me after my presentation.
 Kind of a new thing for me.

 I didn’t know Cathy was there; it was great to see that I could help her.

 It was great to see the BCRPA conference as such a huge success.
 They had 375 registrants and good sized tradeshow.

 It was nice to be part of the event, and it was cool to play a role in organizing the event.
 I was part of the advisory group that helped with the conference.